Launching new

 6. Symmetry Matters

-When we work in our flat lay photography studios in New York and Los Angeles, we always pay extra attention to the positioning of all of the symmetrically designed objects.
+When we work in our flat lay photography studio in New York, we always pay extra attention to the positioning of all of the symmetrically designed objects.
 We can even use a ruler to ensure the distance from the right edge of the photographed garment is the same as the opposite distance on the left.

 Also, a great example of symmetry is the rule of thirds.
 It is a compositional guideline in photography that involves dividing the image into nine equal parts by using two equally spaced horizontal lines and two equally spaced vertical lines.
 By placing the subject of the photograph along these lines or at their intersections, the composition becomes more balanced and visually appealing.
 This technique leads to more dynamic and interesting photos.